mikeym/m2-validation/validation-icon/README.md

 To use the `show-validation-icon` directive, you'll first need to install Angular JS and the Bootstrap CSS styles.
 Then:

-1. Copy [validation-icon.js](validation-icon.js) to wherever it is you want to put such things.
+1. Copy [validation-icon.js](validation-icon.js) to wherever it is you keep tiny open-source script files.
+2. Load the script in your main `index.html` page.
-2. Add the `m2-validation-icon` module to your Angular app:
+3. Add the `m2-validation-icon` module to your Angular app:

         angular.module('demoApp', [
           'm2-validation-icon'
           ]);

-3. Add `show-validation-icon` to your input fields.
+4. Add `show-validation-icon` to your input fields.
 Please see the [demo page](http://htmlpreview.github.io/?https://github.com/mikeym/m2-validation/blob/master/validation-icon/demos/demo.html) for more examples.

 ## Tests